torrisig/FalcOpt/README.md

 ## Installation

-Add the folder containing +FalcOpt to your Matlab path.
+Add the folder containing +FalcOpt to your Matlab path without subfolders.

 ## Setting the problem